-For individuals who have Class I obesity (BMI \geq 30 to 34.9 kg/m2) and T2D with bariatric surgery using open or laparoscopic gastric bypass using a Roux-en-Y, laparoscopic adjustable gastric banding, open or laparoscopic sleeve gastrectomy, or open or laparoscopic biliopancreatic bypass/diversion (i.e., Scopinaro procedure) with duodenal switch, the evidence includes systematic reviews of RCTs and observational studies.
+For individuals who have Class I obesity (BMI ≥30 to 34.9 kg/m2) and T2D with bariatric surgery using open or laparoscopic gastric bypass using a Roux-en-Y, laparoscopic adjustable gastric banding, open or laparoscopic sleeve gastrectomy, or open or laparoscopic biliopancreatic bypass/diversion (i.e., Scopinaro procedure) with duodenal switch, the evidence includes systematic reviews of RCTs and observational studies.
 Relevant outcomes are OS, change in disease status, functional outcomes, health status measures, quality of life, and treatment-related mortality and morbidity.
-Systematic reviews of RCTs and observational studies than medical therapy as a treatment for T2D in adults with obesity, including those with a BMI between 30 and 34.9 kg/m2.
+Systematic reviews of RCTs and observational studies have found that certain types of bariatric surgery are more efficacious than medical therapy as a treatment for T2D in adults with obesity, including those with a BMI between 30 and 34.9 kg/m2.
 The greatest amount of evidence assesses gastric bypass, with some comparative studies on laparoscopic adjustable gastric banding, laparoscopic sleeve gastrectomy, and biliopancreatic bypass/diversion.
 Systematic reviews have found significantly greater remission rates of diabetes, decrease in hemoglobin A1c (HbA1c) levels, and decrease in BMI with bariatric surgery than with nonsurgical treatment.
-The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.
+The quality of evidence (GRADE) from both RCTs and observational studies for complete diabetes remission and BMI changes was consistently rated as low to very low across various follow-up periods.
+The efficacy of surgery is balanced against the short-term risks of the surgical procedure.
+Most RCTs in this population have one to five years of follow-up data.

-Adults with a Body Mass Index <35 kg/m2 Who Do Not Have Type 2 Diabetes treatment-related mortality and morbidity.
+Adults with a Body Mass Index <35 kg/m2 Who Do Not Have Type 2 Diabetes

+For individuals with a BMI <35 kg/m2 who do not have T2D who receive bariatric surgery, the evidence includes systematic reviews of RCTs and observational studies.
+Relevant outcomes are OS, change in disease status, functional outcomes, health status measures, quality of life, and treatment-related mortality and morbidity.
 A few small RCTs and case series have reported a loss of weight and improvements in comorbidities for this population.
 However, the evidence does not permit conclusions on the long-term risk-benefit ratio of bariatric surgery in this population.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.